Economy of Russia: Tourism

-According to a UNWTO report, Russia is the sixteenth-most visited country in the world, and the tenth-most visited country in Europe, as of 2018, with 24.6 million visits.
-Russia is ranked 39th in the Travel and Tourism Competitiveness Report 2019.
-According to Federal Agency for Tourism, the number of inbound trips of foreign citizens to Russia amounted to 24.4 million in 2019.
-Russia's international tourism receipts in 2018 amounted to $11.6 billion.
-In 2020, tourism accounted for about 4% of country's GDP.
+Most foreign tourists come from China.
 Major tourist routes in Russia include a journey around the Golden Ring theme route of ancient cities, cruises on the big rivers like the Volga, and journeys on the famous Trans-Siberian Railway.
 Russia's most visited and popular landmarks include Red Square, the Peterhof Palace, the Kazan Kremlin, the Trinity Lavra of St. Sergius and Lake Baikal.